Overview

 - $25 AUD

-Site Plans are not available for condominiums, large multi-unit buildings, commercial properties, or resorts.
+This flat rate applies to single-family homes, duplexes, triplexes and fourplexes only.
+Site Plans are not available for condominiums, large multi-unit buildings, commercial properties or resorts.

 Site Plan Sample

-Capture Requirements & Considerations
+Capture Requirements and Considerations

 The Site Plan add-on requires exterior scans around the property.
 These scans serve two purposes:

-- Provide visual references for the drafting team to accurately create the Site Plan.
+- Provide visual references for the drafting team to accurately create the Site Plan

-- Enhance the immersive experience in the 3D tour for your clients.
+- Enhance the immersive experience in the 3D tour for your clients

 | Site Detail Level | Recommended Spacing |